-As a conceptual design tool, Faber provides design weights such as maximum takeoff weight (MTOW), maximum zero fuel weight (MZFW), operating empty weight (OEW), and maximum fuel weight (MFW), as well as the weight of the aircraft at all points along a given mission profile for each mission.
+As a conceptual design tool, Faber provides design weights such as MTOW, the maximum zero fuel weight (MZFW), the operating empty weight (OEW), and the maximum fuel weight (MFW), as well as the weight of the aircraft at all points along a given mission profile for each mission.
 In addition, Faber provides low-order estimates for the drag of the aircraft components not included in the high-fidelity simulations, and the engine efficiency during cruise.
-Along with the fuel burned over the off-design conditions, Faber enables the calculation of the block fuel burn of each aircraft, which is our metric of interest.
+Along with the fuel burned over the off-design conditions, Faber enables the calculation of the block fuel burn of a given aircraft, which is the performance metric of interest in this work.
 Faber also plays an important role in providing the information necessary for defining the lift, trim, minimum wing volume, and minimum maximum thickness-to-chord ratio constraints included in the high-fidelity aerodynamic shape optimization studies.